The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: CTI Ecosystem Overview

 \subsection{Threat Actor Characterization}

 We characterize the activity of the threat actors present in \subsetname, focusing on the actor–victim relations that constitute the vertical axis of the Diamond Model~\cite{caltagirone2013diamond}.
-We discuss the geographies and business sectors targeted by each threat actor and the motivations of these attacks.
+We discuss the geographies and business sectors targeted by each threat actor (see Figure~\ref{fig:country_ta_reports_sectors}) and the motivations of these attacks.
+We do not distinguish between conventionally defined APTs and non-APT actors, as the boundary between them is increasingly questioned~\cite{crowdstrike2020Global, paloaltonetworksExtortionRansomware, welivesecurityStatealignedGroups, microsoft2025Microsoft, googleCybercrimeMultifaceted}, and CTI reporting often links state-aligned and criminal-like activity~\cite{10.5555/3766078.3766191, Prasad2025}.
 Table~\ref{tab:TA_characterization} details, for each actor, the number of distinct first- and second-level motivations and sectors, and victim geographies, along with the actor's total number of appearances across reports.
-We find that 55\% of actors appear only once in the dataset; however, a single report may several motivations and multiple geographies and sectors when multiple targets are affected.
+We find that {58\%} of actors appear only once in the dataset; however, a single report may contain several motivations, geographies, and sectors when multiple targets are affected.

-\textbf{Motivational and geographical specialization.} Most threat actors exhibit a single primary motivation and submotivation and are linked to a single victim geography (see Figure~\ref{fig:country_ta_reports_sectors}).
-By contrast, sectoral breadth is mixed: It is approximately as common for an actor to target a single industry as it is to target more than one but fewer than five.
-Actors with motivation diversity are rare: only 0.6\% (12) have more than 5 distinct motivations, 12.5\% (53) have more than five submotivations, and 6.7\% (142) target more than ten sectors.
-However, 14.8\% (314) are linked to more than 10 distinct victim geographies.
-A 30.5\% (648) of threat actors are only linked to a single motivation, sector and geography.
-Examples of specialized actors include \texttt{APT10}, with 29 attacks against victims in Japan spanning 19 sectors, and \texttt{Sandworm}, for which 76.6\% (49) of attacks target Ukrainian victims.
+\textbf{Motivational and geographical specialization.} Most threat actors are observed with a single primary motivation and submotivation, and are linked to a single victim geography.
+By contrast, the sectoral breadth is mixed: It is approximately as common for an actor to target a single industry as it is to target more than one but fewer than five.
+Actors with diversity of motivations are rare: only {0.4\% (12)} have 5 or more distinct motivations and {5.0\% (149)} target ten or more sectors.
+However, {11.8\% (354)} are linked to 10 or more distinct victim geographies.
+48.7\% (1,460) of threat actors are only linked to two or fewer motivations, sectors, and geographies.
+Examples of specialized actors include \texttt{APT10}, with {30} attacks against victims in Japan spanning {17} sectors, and \texttt{Sandworm}, for which {75\% (60)} of attacks target Ukrainian victims.